 (1)(B).
 Some of the factors that impeded DBVI attaining these goals were resources, both human resources and time.
 The division experienced a large turnover in VRCs during this past performance period, as well as over 50% turnover in the administrative support to the VRCs.
 The learning curve for all of these roles has slowed down the process as far as moving cases through the statuses and being able to provide outreach to the unserved and underserved and their families.

+*UPDATE: The division experienced a 50% turnover in VRCs over the past year due to retirements or resignations.
+At this time, all VRC positions are filled but the learning curve has had an impact on the progression of services.*

 Outreach has also focused on the transition-aged students (14 -21) and their families.
-There has been a larger emphasis on working with families to better under the abilities of their student, which takes more time and resources.
+There has been a larger emphasis on working with families to better understand the abilities of their student, which takes more time and resources.

 Geographical challenges have also impeded the attainment of these goals.
 Transportation in the rural state of Maine is not always readily available making it difficult for consumers to get to the outreach opportunities and therefore lack the knowledge of DBVI services.
 Transportation also makes it difficult for some consumers to get to their place of employment.

+*UPDATE: While transportation remains a barrier for many of the DBVI consumers, DBVI staff have learned how to provide many services virtually due to the pandemic.
+For many consumers, it was easier to participate in services virtually than if they were in-person and the consumer had to deal with the challenge of transportation.*

 (2)(A).
 Supported Employment Program - The Division has remained committed to assuring that individuals with the most significant disabilities receive supported employment services when this is appropriate.
 An Individual Plan of Employment (IPE) is developed that describes the services provided, the need for extended services, if appropriate, and an assurance that the individual has been able to make an informed choice in the provision of these services and the goal itself.

-The Division identified thirty-one individuals who would benefit from supported employment services in FFY19.
-Twenty of these were adults and eleven were identified as youth with a significant disability.
-Six individuals were closed during this time period without reaching their goals; one was closed successfully.
-Three of the adults are currently employed and eleven are in “service” status.
-Ten youth with a significant disability are in “service” status.
+The Division identified *twenty-five* individuals who would benefit from supported employment services in FFY20 and twenty-seven in FFY21.*. *For FFY20, there were eight youth with a significant disability* ; *one was closed unsuccessful and the others were still receiving services.
+Of the seventeen adults, one was closed unsuccessful and the others were still receiving services.
+For FFY21, DBVI continues to work with seven youth and fourteen adults.
+One adult was closed successfully while the remaining five were closed unsuccessfully *

 (2)(B).
 Supported Employment (SE) regulations were affected with the passing of WIOA, allowing states a longer period of time to provide services to youth with a significant disability who required supported employment services.
 However, a change that made the spending of SE funds challenging was that costs were not allowed to be captured as SE until the individual was placed in employment status.
 This meant that many costs building up to that SE placement were no longer allowed as SE, placing a larger burden on Title I funds.
 The changes were meant to strengthen the SE program but there was an inverse effect in many ways.